 Herbalists have noticed this over the centuries, while scientists are confirming this with their research, too.

 Herbs might lift testosterone in many different ways.
-They may help release the male hormone from SHBG (Sex Hormone Binding Globulin) for better availability, or lower levels of SHBG or even estrogen altogether, which can also help.
+They may help release the male hormone from SHBG (Sex Hormone Binding Globulin) for better availability.
+They lower levels of SHBG or even estrogen altogether, which can also help.

-Some herbs might also mimic testosterone which thus helps the body respond as if there were more of the hormone present, and thus boosts libido and performance.
+Some herbs might also mimic testosterone.
+This helps the body respond as if there were more of the hormone present, and thus boosts libido and performance.